 That said, FXGen integrated into Fire makes it possible to use beta SDKs we haven't added support for yet, or to manually re-import an existing (e.g. older) SDK, should the need arise.

 FXGen for Cocoa SDKs is available via the "Tools|Cocoa|FXGen|Import SDKs from Xcode" menu.
 Selecting the command will show the following sheet:

 Fire will already pre-select the currently active Xcode version (if configured), but you can select a different (e.g. older) version of

 Xcode.app via the "Browse" button at the top.

 In the table view below, FXGen shows all the SDKs found in Xcode, and it will check the ones that Fire does not already have

 .fx files for by default.
 You can also optionally check SDKs marked as "(already imported)", if you want to to re-import them anyway.

-Click "Import" to start the import process, and FXGen will launch the import script and show the "Activity" window, where you can see progress,
+Click "Import" to start the import process, and FXGen will launch the import script and show the "Activity" window, where you can see the progress.

-Depending on the size and scope of the SDKs, this can take several mintes or longer; you can close the FXGen sheet and continue working, om the mean time.
+Depending on the size and scope of the SDKs, this can take several mintes or longer; you can close the FXGen sheet and continue working in the mean time.